void-linux/void-packages/Manual.md

 - `nocross` If set, cross compilation won't be allowed and will exit immediately.

-- `python_versions` A white space separated list of python versions which will be used to build that package.
-This is only used by the `python-module` build style.

 - `subpackages` A white space separated list of subpackages (matching `foo_package()`) to override the guessed list.
 Only use this if a specific order of subpackages is required, otherwise the default would work in most cases.